Recovery from Anxiety

 The Legacy of Claire Weekes

-Dr. Claire Weekes’ acceptance method has transformed countless lives, providing a roadmap for recovery from anxiety that emphasizes understanding and acceptance rather than fighting and avoidance.
+Dr. Claire Weekes’ acceptance method has transformed countless lives, providing a roadmap for recovery from anxiety.
+It employs understanding and acceptance in place of fighting and avoidance.
 Her approach continues to achieve wider recognition and adoption in the treatment of the anxiety state due to its ongoing effectiveness and success.

 My Experience of the Acceptance Method